Why Is My SD Card Suddenly Blank [Full Reasons & Fixes]

 view hidden files

-In this method, check if your SD Card has hidden any of the folders due to the presence of any malware.
+To check if your SD Card has hidden folders due to malware, follow this method.
 After the process, if there are hidden files, they will be displayed on the screen.

 Fix 6.
 Run CHKDSK to Fix Errors